MultiCraft/MultiCraft_mods/files/mobs_animal/README.txt

 Kitten

 - Found on green grass these cute cats walk around and can be picked up and placed in inventory as pets or right-clicked with 4x raw fish (found in ethereal) and tamed.

-Rat

-- Typically found around stone they can be picked up and cooked for eating.

 Sheep